rosskevin/ts-esm-workspaces/README.md

 ## TL;DR

-Monorepo, Yarn workspaces, Typescript, tsup, Storybook w/ vite builder, eslint, prettier, ts config files.
+Monorepo, Yarn workspaces, Typescript w/project references, tsup, Storybook w/ vite builder, eslint, prettier, ts config files.

 ## Status

-Done, works.
-Builds, lints, shared code used in storybook, etc.
+Project references do not work with `tsup` - see https://github.com/egoist/tsup/issues/647.
+This repo works without project references, see the `vite` branch, but that branch DOES NOT PROVIDE wholistic type checking for the IDE (vscode)

 ## Goals